ninaolo/battleship/README.md

 Strictly speaking, JavaScript does not have classes.
 However, one can imitate the behavior of classes by using prototypes, but there are differences.
 Prototypes are a style of object-oriented programming where it is possible to have inheritance between classes by writing a prototype and letting other classes clone from this.

+EDIT: JavaScript classes were introduced in ECMAScript 6.
+These are however 'syntactical sugar' for the existing prototype-based inheritance.

 **What is a callback in Javascript?**